Jorge Capitanich

 Jorge Milton Capitanich (born November 28, 1964) is an Argentine politician, businessman, and accountant.
 He served as Governor of Chaco Province from 2007 to 2013, from February to December 2015, and later from 2019 to 2023.
 A member of the Justicialist Party, he previously served as Chief of the Cabinet of Ministers from 2013 until 2015, serving under President Cristina Fernández de Kirchner, as intendente (mayor) of Chaco's capital city, Resistencia, and as National Senator, representing Chaco as well.
 Since 2007 he has also been president of the Club Atlético Sarmiento.

 Early life and education

-Capitanich (originally Kapetinić) descends from the first Serb Montenegrins who settled in Chaco and created Colonia La Montenegrina, the biggest Montenegrin colony in South America.
+Capitanich (originally Kapitanić) descends from the first Montenegrins who settled in Chaco and created Colonia La Montenegrina, the biggest Montenegrin colony in South America.
 He was born in Presidencia Roque Sáenz Peña, the son of Daniel (Danilo) Capitanich and Milka Popovich, who owned a small farm.
 The family hails from Banjani.

 He attended the National University of the Northeast, graduating with a degree in accountancy in 1988.
 He earned a post-graduate degree in public administration from the University of Belgrano in 1991, and taught in his discipline.
 In 1999 he obtained a master's degree in Economics and Political Science at the School of Economics and Business Administration.